 The Company generates revenues from background screening and related compliance services delivered in online reports.
 Our customers place orders for our services and reports either individually or through batch ordering.
 Each report is accounted for as a single order which is then typically consolidated and billed to our customers on a monthly basis.
-Approximately 28%, 30%, and 31% of revenues for the years ended December 31, 2022, 2021, and 2020 respectively, were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, business and consumer services, financial services, manufacturing, education, retail and not-for-profit.
-None of the Company's customers individually accounted for greater than 3%, 5%, and 7% of revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+Approximately 26%, 28%, and 30% of revenues for the years ended December 31, 2023, 2022, and 2021 respectively, were generated from the Company's top 50 customers, which consist of large U.S. and multinational companies across diversified industries such as transportation, healthcare, technology, business and consumer services, financial services, manufacturing, education, retail, and not-for-profit.
+None of the Company's customers individually accounted for greater than 3%, of revenues for the years ended December 31, 2023 and 2022 or for greater than 5% of revenues for the year ended December 31, 2021.
 Healthcare, technology, financial services, and transportation customers represent the largest contributors to revenues.
-Revenues for the years ended December 31, 2022, and 2021, from these customers increased 14% and 43%, respectively, over the prior year periods.
+Revenues for the year ended December 31, 2023 from these customers decreased 13% compared to the prior year period, led by reductions in order volumes from technology and financial services companies.
+Revenues for the years ended December 31, 2022 and 2021 for these customers increased 14% and 43%, respectively, over the prior year periods.